 Why is it important to talk early and often?

-- Teens who drink underage are 5 times more likely to become alcoholics.
+- Teens who drink underage are 5 times more likely to have problems with alcohol as adults.

 - 95% of all meth users drank alcohol before the age of 13.